grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 ### MimirIngesterUnhealthy

 This alert goes off when one or more ingesters are marked as unhealthy.
 Check the ring web page to see which ones are marked as unhealthy.
-You could then check the logs to see if there are any related to involved ingesters, f.ex: `kubectl logs --follow ingester-01 --namespace=prod`.
-A simple way to resolve this may be to click the "Forget" button on the ring page, especially if the pod doesn't exist anymore.
-It might not exist anymore because it was on a node that got shut down, so you could check to see if there are any logs related to the node that pod is/was on, f.ex.: `kubectl get events --namespace=prod | grep cloud-provider-node`.
+You could then check the logs to see if there are any related to involved ingesters, such as  `kubectl logs --follow ingester-01 --namespace=prod`.
+A simple way to resolve this might be to select **Forget** on the ring page, especially if the Pod doesn't exist anymore.
+It might not no longer exist because it was on a node that was shut down.
+Check to see if there are any logs related to the node that pod is or was on, such as `kubectl get events --namespace=prod | grep cloud-provider-node`.

 ### MimirMemoryMapAreasTooHigh